RenatoBrunetti/RenatoBrunetti/README.md

 In terms of professional skills, I consider myself a problem-solver with a very strong foundation in Javascript, Typescript, Node.js, React, SQL, and many other technologies, programming languages, frameworks, and tools.
 I have experience in diverse tech teams and industries covering Backend, Frontend, Data, and DevOps.

-<hr><br>
+<p style="text-align: center;">- ✦ -</p>

-I'm currently working at [Zaya Care](https://www.zayacare.com) with a mission to establish a new standard of affordable and human-centered care, beyond the traditional hospital setting.<br>
+I'm currently working at [Zaya Care](https://www.zayacare.com) with a mission to empower private practices to thrive by accepting insurance at rewarding terms.<br>

 <table style="border-collapse:collapse;">
   <tr>